ovinogra/ovinogra.github.io/_pages/about.md

 I’m passionate about how human interaction with practical datasets shapes the way we perceive and interact with the world.
 I'm excited by learning how the latest in emerging ML/AI technologies impacts real-world challenges in engineering, from energy storage storage to sustainable chemical production.

-Outside of work, I love solving and writing puzzlehunts.
+Outside of work, I enjoy solving and writing puzzlehunts.
 See the [puzzles](https://ovinogra.github.io/puzzles/) page for projects I've worked on.

 Outside of my virtual life I enjoy skiing, cardio kickboxing, and traditional square-rig tallship sailing.